- Home

 Understanding Utilities Rate Changes

-What costs are covered by water and sewer utilities fees?
+What costs are covered by water and sewer utility fees?

-Water and sewer utility fees charged by the city not only cover the costs of the water actually used by your household.
-These fees also pay for the costs of operating our water treatment facilities and systems, including staff time and training, and repair and maintenance expenses.
-The city is home to 160 miles of water mains, 1600 fire hydrants and 10 million gallons of treated water in storage.
-That’s a lot to maintain!
+Water and sewer utility fees charged by the City cover not only the costs of the water used by your household.
+These fees also pay for the costs of operating IGH water treatment facilities and systems, including staff time and training, and repair and maintenance expenses.
+IGH is home to 170 miles of water mains, 2,001 fire hydrants, and 10 million gallons of treated water in storage.

 Aging Water System

-Our water treatment facility began operating in 1998.
-As our water system ages, the costs of maintaining it increase until, eventually, the system will reach the end of its lifespan and will need to be repaired or replaced.
-Preparing for the depreciation of long-term city assets like our water system requires careful planning and the setting aside of funds to maintain it.
+The IGH water treatment facility began operating in 1998.
+As the water system ages, the costs of maintaining it increase until, eventually, the system will reach the end of its lifespan and will need to be repaired or replaced.
+Preparing for the depreciation of long-term City assets like our water system requires careful planning and the setting aside of funds to maintain it.
 Maintaining a system is usually more effective than deferring maintenance until an emergency occurs and must be immediately fixed.
 This is more costly.

 Increased Fees for Treatment of Wastewater

-Another challenge that IGH must address in 2022 is a recent increase to the fee that the city is charged by the Metropolitan Council for the treatment of IGH wastewater.
-For every thousand gallons of water used by residents of IGH, the city pays a fee.
+Another challenge that IGH continues to address is an increase in the rate that the City is charged by the Metropolitan Council for the treatment of IGH wastewater.
+For every thousand gallons of water used by residents of IGH, the City pays a fee.
 If the Metropolitan Council raises the rates it charges for water treatment, local municipalities must either absorb that additional expense or pass it on to the residents and business owners who use city water and sewer services by raising water and sewer utility rates.

 How do I benefit from this rate increase?

-Maintaining our water system now saves greater expense down the road, and it helps ensure that we continue to offer a safe water supply and reliable infrastructure to residents and businesses as the city grows.
+Maintaining the IGH water system saves greater expense down the road, and it helps ensure that the City continues to offer a safe water supply and reliable infrastructure to residents and businesses as IGH grows.

 What if I need assistance paying my bill?